Member of the WIDA Consortium since 2007.

 - Reclassification, Monitoring and Redesignation Guidance

-- To administer WIDA Screener, the Test Administrator must complete the appropriate training module and pass the relevant certification quizzes with a score of 80% or higher.
-PDE recommends that the Screener Test Administrator is a certified teacher, but this is not required.
+- To administer WIDA Screener or WIDA Screener for Kindergarten, the Test Administrator must complete the appropriate training course and pass the relevant certification quizzes.

 - Student and Test Management for WIDA Screener Online takes place in the WIDA Assessment Management System (AMS).
 Contact your District Test Coordinator or DRC Customer Service if you require assistance with your WIDA AMS account.

 - All personnel involved in ACCESS for ELLs testing (Test Coordinators, Test Administrators, and Technology Coordinators) must complete the relevant training according to their role (Test Administrators must pass the quizzes to certify or recertify) each year between the close of the prior testing window and the beginning of the current testing window.
 Educators who are scoring Speaking and completed the training previously in the year for Screener only need to pass the scoring test once annually, as the training for scoring the Screener and ACCESS is identical.